Links on Android Authority may earn us a commission. Learn more.

 If you’re into technology, you probably know or have at least heard of Aaron Swartz.
 He was a programming prodigy who helped develop the RSS web feed and was one of the co-founders of Reddit.
 He was also an internet activist who got into trouble with the law, which did not end well for him.
 This YouTube documentary follows the life of Aaron Swartz, showing you all his accomplishments along with his legal troubles.

 This 1977 docudrama offers a look at the wild world of competitive bodybuilding, focusing on the 1975 IFBB Mr. Universe and 1975 Mr. Olympia competitions.
 While covering a lot of ground, the film does zero in on the competition between Arnold Schwarzenegger and Lou Ferrigno for the title of Mr. Olympia.
 The documentary is a fascinating time capsule, especially for fans of the two men — Schwartzenegger would go on to star in The Terminator and become an action movie icon and governor of California, while Ferrigno became the first live-action Incredible Hulk.

 Learn more about one of the greatest minds of all time in this YouTube documentary.
 It revolves around a workshop on the Theory of Special Relativity.
 However, the aim of the documentary is not to make viewers understand the theory, but to use Einstein’s discovery as a case study to guide people through real human thinking.
 It also covers the topic of how was Einstein able to make his discovery.

 Selma director Ava DuVernay takes a look at the current US prison system in this Academy Award-nominated documentary.
-The movie’s premise is that even after the passage of the 13th amendment to the US Constitution, which banned slavery, black men and women are still being criminalized and incarcerated in large numbers to keep them oppressed.
+The movie’s premise is that even after the passage of the 13th amendment to the US Constitution, which ostensibly outlawed slavery, Black men and women are still being criminalized and incarcerated in large numbers to keep them oppressed and enslaved.

 The Rise and Rise of Bitcoin